mehedihasan2810/talk-tide/README.md

 9. Most importantly you can send images as well
 10. Responsive UI built with TailwindCSS and Shadcn ui
 11. Protection of sensitive routes
+12. Unit test with Jest and React Testing Library

 ## Technologies used